 You can add a route to the

 The new route is unusual in that you must tell the

 HeroDetailComponent which hero to show.

 Currently, the parent

 hero property to a

-hero object with a binding like this.
+hero object with a binding like this:

-We can add the hero's
+You can add the hero's

 id to the URL.
 When routing to the hero whose

 you could expect to see a URL such as this: